5 Places Giving Away Free Treats On National Donut Day

 — Salvation Army USA (@SalvationArmyUS) May 29, 2018

 This year, the originator of the holiday, the Salvation Army, teams up with Entenmann’s, and together they’re hosting “Do Good Donut Parties” with plans to serve more than 10,000 donuts to more than 8,500 veterans across the United States.
-Additionally, in Los Angeles, the Salvation Army will host a Donut Eating Championship, and in Cincinnati, Ohio the group will have its annual free doughnut celebration.
+Additionally, in Los Angeles, the Salvation Army will host a Donut Eating Championship, and in Cincinnati, Ohio, the group will have its annual free doughnut celebration.

 Whether it’s free or not, this Friday is a great day to treat yourself to a delicious doughnut.